 Are photocopies of GRE and TOEFL scores acceptable?

-- No, Brown University requires official test scores sent by ETS.
+- Brown University requires official test scores sent by ETS.

 What is the Physics code for GRE reporting?

 What is the Physics code for TOEFL reporting?

 What is the Brown University code for ETS reporting?